BrandonHe/sdl_android_guides/docs/Getting Started/Hello Sdl Android/index.md

 #### Build Flavors

-Hello Sdl Android has been built with different **build flavors** that allow you to test different configurations of the application without modifying much, if any, code.
+Hello Sdl Android has been built with different **build flavors**.

-To access the Build Variant menu in Android Studio, click on the menu ```Build``` then ```Select Build Variant```.
+To access the Build Variant menu to choose your flavor, click on the menu ```Build``` then ```Select Build Variant```.
 A small window will appear on the bottom left of your IDE window that allows you to choose a flavor.

 There are many flavors to choose from and for now we will only be concerned with the debug versions.